wp-plugins/orbisius-cyberstore/readme.txt

 = Author =

 Svetoslav Marinov (Slavi) | <a href="http://orbisius.com" title="Custom Web Programming, Web Design, e-commerce, e-store, Wordpress Plugin Development, Facebook and Mobile App Development in Niagara Falls, St. Catharines, Ontario, Canada" target="_blank">Custom Web and Mobile Programming by Orbisius.com</a>

+= Support =
+> Support is handled on our site: <a href="http://club.orbisius.com/support/" target="_blank" title="[new window]">http://club.orbisius.com/support/</a>
+> Please do NOT use the WordPress forums or other places to seek support.
+> New: We have launched our <a href="http://club.orbisius.com/products/" target="_blank" title="[new window]">membership site</a>
+> which gives you access to all of our premium plugins at an affordable price.

 == Installation ==